 4 In the case of homeownership projects where the sponsor extends permanent financing for the homebuyer, the sponsor's cash contribution must include the present value of any payments the sponsor is to receive from the buyer.
 The present value of payments the sponsor is to receive from the buyer includes any cash downpayment from the buyer, plus the present value of any purchase note the sponsor holds on the unit.
-If such a note carries a market interest rate commensurate with the credit quality of the borrower (market rate), the present value of the note carries an interest rate below the market rate, the present value of the note can be determined using the market rate to discount the cash flows.
+If such a note carries a market interest rate commensurate with the credit quality of the borrower (market rate), the present value of the note can be determined using the market rate to discount the cash flows.